PACE-challenge/pacechallenge.org/2022/directed-fvs.md

 The Directed Feedback Vertex Set Problem is defined as follows:

 **Input:** A directed graph $G = (V, E)$. <br/>
-**Output:** Find the smallest subset $X \subseteq V$ such that, when all vertices of $X$ and their adjacent edges are deleted from $G$, the remainder is cycle-free.
+**Output:** Find a minimum subset $X \subseteq V$ such that, when all vertices of $X$ and their adjacent edges are deleted from $G$, the remainder is acyclic.

-Thus a feedback vertex set of a graph is a set of vertices whose deletion leaves a graph cycle-free.
+Thus a feedback vertex set of a graph is a set of vertices whose deletion leaves a graph acyclic.

 ### Example